What is Destructive Testing?

 Destructive Testing involves many activities like designing a set of test scripts, executing test scripts, raising bugs, closing bugs, and providing the pass or fail metrics to stakeholders at the end of the iteration.

 For Destructive Testing, there are numerous ways it can be tested.
-Let see some of them.
+Let see some Examples-

 - Failure point analysis method: It is a walkthrough of the system conducting an assessment of what could go wrong at various points.
 For this strategy, help from BA (Business Analyst) may be taken.